 If not resolved to the student's satisfaction, the final recourse is to submit a written appeal to the Admissions and Standards Committee.
-The written appeal may be submitted to the Director of Admissions and Records/Registrar in the Admissions and Records Office.
+The written appeal may be submitted to the Director of Enrollment Services/Registrar's office.

 If desired, the student may file a written request for a hearing and appear with witnesses.
 The Admissions and Standards Committee will consider the appeal, interviewing the faculty member involved if necessary.